awig/FUNLP/README.md

 ### Notepad++

-This is a nice crossplatform text editor that doesn't have the learning curve you might experience with Atom.
+This is a nice cross-platform text editor that doesn't have the learning curve you might experience with Atom.
 It is basically a significantly enhanced Notepad for developers.

 [Download Notepad++](https://notepad-plus-plus.org/)